 To the east is situated the shallower Langstone Harbor, which is a bird reserve among other things.

 To the North, Portsea Island is separated from the "mainland" by Port Creek which is all of about 20 meters wide (at most, depending on the tide).
-However in the past, Port Creek was much wider stretching across the present-day M27 motorway.
+However in the past, Port Creek was much wider stretching across where the present-day M27 motorway is.

 Nowadays the city stretches about two kilometers or so north of Port Creek, but the only way to enter the center of Portsmouth by road is from the North.

 There are ferries to/from Gosport in the West and a much smaller ferry in the East to/from Hayling Island.

 There were plans at one stage for a tram/light railway between Portsmouth and Gosport using a tunnel under Portsmouth Harbour but that appears to have been laid to rest, in common with several other schemes elsewhere in the country.